SteveCaruso/grid/classes/game-engines.md

 ## VI.

-- **A.**

-**<u>General Education Learning Outcomes:</u>**

-**At the completion of the course, students will be able to:**
-1. Apply appropriate technological tools to design projects.
-(GE-NJ 4,6 *)
-2. Reference game art sources and their importance in the development of modern games and multimedia.
-(GE-NJ 1,6)
-3. Demonstrate the application of analysis and problem solving to achieve design solutions.
-(GE-NJ 4, *)
-    - *Embedded Critical Thinking

-**<u>Course Learning Outcomes:</u>**
+- **A.** **<u>Course Learning Outcomes:</u>**

     **At the completion of the course, students will be able to:**
     1. Produce professional quality assets for game and interactive media.
     2. Assess how these assets interface into a programming environment.
     3. Learn collaborative and team development skills.

 - **B.** **<u>Assessment Instruments</u>**
     1. laboratory products – (ie game design and components)